Data Science Technology

 Annalisa Franco Dario Maio, Stefano Rizzi.
 Esercizi di progettazione di Basi di Dati.
 Progetto Leonardo, 2 edition, 2005.

-Further educational material (videolessons of the whole theory course and some pdf help files) is available on the e-learning platform.
+Further educational material (videolessons of the whole theory course (in italian) and some pdf help files) is available on the e-learning platform.